Ali-Mikael/Pen-testing/h5-fuzzy.md

 # Docker searches the current directory for a dockerfile, builds the image and assigns it a tag=ffufme
 $ sudo docker build -t ffufme .

-# Run container from the image to listen on port 80:
+# Run a container from the image, bind local port 80 to containers port 80:
 $ sudo docker run -d -p 80:80 ffufme

 # Confirm the container is running: